MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

             #<ticket number> for <original author>: <ticket title>

-        where original author is the authors proper name.
+        where original author is the dveloper's proper name.

 .. note::
      New!!
 Remove any **blocks:** and **blockedby:** keywords from this ticket and any referenced.
 Comment on any unblocked tickets to alert the developers.